James E. McDonald

-James Edward McDonald (May 7, 1920 – June 13, 1971) was an American physicist.
-He is best known for his research regarding UFOs.
-McDonald was a senior physicist at the Institute for Atmospheric Physics and a professor of meteorology at the University of Arizona in Tucson.
+James Edward McDonald (May 7, 1920 – June 13, 1971) was an American atmospheric physicist and meteorologist.
+He is known for his scientific research in weather modification through cloud seeding, while working as an associate director at the Institute for Atmospheric Physics and a professor of meteorology at the University of Arizona in Tucson.

-During the 1960s McDonald campaigned in support of expanding UFO studies, and promoted the extraterrestrial hypothesis as a plausible explanation of UFO phenomena.
+During the 1960s, McDonald campaigned in support of expanding UFO studies, and promoted the extraterrestrial hypothesis as a plausible explanation of UFO phenomena.

 Early life and career

 McDonald was born and raised in Duluth, Minnesota.
 He served as a cryptographer in the United States Navy during World War II, and afterwards, married Betsy Hunt.
-McDonald received a B.A. in chemistry from the University of Omaha in 1942 and an M.S. in meteorology from the Massachusetts Institute of Technology in 1945 before completing his Ph.D. in physics at Iowa State University in 1951.
-He taught at the University of Chicago for a year, then in 1953, helped establish a meteorology and atmospherics program at the University of Arizona as a professor of meteorology.
-McDonald eventually became the head of the Institute of Atmospheric Physics.
+McDonald received a B.A. in chemistry from the University of Omaha in 1942 and an M.S. in meteorology from the Massachusetts Institute of Technology in 1945, where he completed the thesis titled Summer air mass instability and its synoptic representation under the supervision of Thomas F. Malone.
+He went on to study physics at Iowa State University, where he received his Ph.D. in 1951.
+His PhD thesis was supervised by Joseph M. Keller and it has the title Radiation-Errors and Lag-Errors in the Measurement of Turbulent Temperature Fluctuations.

+After graduation, McDonald taught at the Naval Aerology School and at Iowa State University before moving to University of Chicago for a year.
+In 1953, McDonald helped establish a meteorology and atmospherics program at the University of Arizona as a professor of meteorology.
+McDonald joined the Institute of Atmospheric Physics at the University of Arizona in 1954 as an associate director and worked under the founding director Roscoe Braham Jr..
+McDonald remained at the same institution until his death.

+The University of Arizona library keeps a collection of McDonald's publications.

+Meteorology research

+McDonald was known for his many studies on the formation and aerodynamics of raindrops and on the modeling of the scavenging effects of rain.
+He examined physical factors influencing raindrop shape, identifying surface tension, hydrostatic pressure, and aerodynamic pressure as the primary contributors to deformation and revealed with high-speed photography the significant role of boundary-layer separation in shaping drops and influencing surface processes.
+He provided one of the first physical models of the rain-scavenging effect and analyzed the efficiency of raindrops in capturing airborne particles.
+The research found that larger particles like pollen are effectively removed by most rains, while smaller spores experience lower removal rates, emphasizing the role of rain-scavenging in pollen dissemination.

+In 1956, McDonald organized the Conference on the Scientific Basis of Weather Modification Studies at the University of Arizona, an influential event of the day to assess the state of weather modification research using cloud seeding and its future direction.
+He continued participation in the scientific discourse in weather modification and was a member of the Panel on Weather and Climate Modification headed by Gordon J. F. MacDonald, which was formed in 1963 by the appointment of the Committee on Atmospheric Science of the National Academy of Sciences.